 You should NOT lose many natural lashes to a single extension, nor should your lashes last more than 8 weeks.
 Either of these occurrences mean the application has been incorrect — unless your extensions are specialist volumizing lashes, you should have ONE extension applied to ONE natural lash.
 If your lashes last an incredibly long time, it could mean they are attached to the skin.
 (Some stylists use latex glue which can be attached to the skin, which is fine, but standard extension adhesives should not EVER touch the skin.)

-You shouldn't feel your extensions; they should be lightweight, non-painful and non-irritating, and soft.
+You shouldn't feel your extensions; they should be lightweight, non-painful, non-irritating, and soft.
 Any discomfort is an indicator of either poor application or a reaction.
 The extensions should move easily and freely, and not be clumped together, sticky or stinging.
 Some clients experience a little tingling if they open their eyes too soon after the treatment, so make sure you wait until your stylist tells you to open your eyes.

 Most lash damage seen is from uneducated or inexperienced stylists offering extensions that are too long or too thick, using excessive amounts of adhesive, applying lashes to the skin or to each other.
 Correct sizing of lash extensions is extremely important and I advise clients to return for maintenance so we also can assess the health of their natural lashes.
 Generally with the correct application, care and maintenance, semi-permanent eyelash extensions will not damage your natural lashes.

 Reactions can still occur, albeit rarely, and so entires can just mean you are unsuited to a particular adhesive.
 Make sure you report this to your stylist, to be assessed and have the issue rectified.
 You may need a new set or even a break, but your eye health is paramount.